 |Multiple features for different forms of customer communications|

-Twilio provides an all-in-one omnichannel solution for business communications, including social media, SMS, WhatsApp, email, live chat and more.
+Twilio provides an all-in-one omnichannel solution for business communications, including social media, SMS, WhatsApp, email, real-time live chat and more.
 It has regularly been ranked among our top performing platforms in user reviews.

 - 2-Way Messaging

 Twilio Pricing models are available in pay-as-you-go, volume discounts, or committed use discount plans.
 Twilio also offers thousands of free hours upon sign up through customizable plans.